 As a young Catholic, I experienced much of what Evangelicals refer to as legalism.
 I believed that I could attain salvation simply by following the rules.
-When I converted from Catholicism to Protestantism, I regularly attended a church with historical Plymouth Brethren roots.
+Before I reverted back to the Catholic faith, I regularly attended a church with historical Plymouth Brethren roots.
 Depending on which of the sister-congregations I attended, the environment had varying degrees of conservatism.
 While I have every reason to be grateful for my friends who led me to faith in Jesus, I’ve noticed an underlying issue lingering beneath the surface of Christian culture, Catholic and Protestant alike.

 This dark underbelly is what some call purity culture.

 When it comes to Christianity, we base our morality on the teachings of Jesus and the Apostles from the Bible.
 But given the vast diversity of thought among Christian denominations, sometimes the degree of moral standards depends on the issue.
 Although the Bible teaches us idolatry, drunkenness and adultery are sins, ¹ the methods of how church communities condition their followers to avoid them varies upon denomination and biblical exegesis.

 Booze, Cigarettes and Placing Bets

 While Catholics tend to be more relaxed with alcohol use, many Evangelical churches either frown upon or profusely prohibit it.
 Some groups have even gone as far as replacing wine with non-alcoholic grape juice for their communion services.
 Although the Bible warns about drunkenness, Jesus Himself turned water into wine at a wedding as one of His first miracles — after most of the wine had run out! ² This would imply alcohol is not inherently evil in itself, but a blessing from God.